cripttion/HerbsEase/README.md

 1. Clone the repository: `git clone https://github.com/your-username/HerbEase.git`
 2. Install dependencies: `npm install`
-3. Start the server: `npm start`
+3. Start the server: `npm run start`

+**NOTE** this project made with EXPO CLI either user Expo app to see changes or Android studio virtual Device.
 ## Usage

-- Run the application: `npm start`
+- Run the application: `npm run start`
-- Access the application in your browser at `http://localhost:3000`
+- Create the QR to scan by expo App or press **a** to open in android studion virtual device (make sure to run the virutal device).

 ## Contributing